 Much more of the world’s workforce is working remotely than ever before.
 This new normal of remote work is likely to remain the status quo even if the global pandemic situation dramatically improves.
 Data Science teams are no exception.
 Distributed teams bring unique challenges, and data science team leaders may be looking for new tools.
-In this article we’ll explain how RStudio Connect helps organizations to properly organize data science teams and overcome the typical inefficiencies of remote work.
+In this article, we’ll explain how RStudio (Posit) Connect helps organizations properly organize remote data science teams and overcome the typical inefficiencies of remote work.
 We’ll also show you some interesting features of RStudio Connect that you might not have heard about previously.

 Some common problems for distributed teams include:

-At Appsilon we’ve grappled with these challenges for years as we’ve promoted a remote-work friendly culture since the early days of our company.
+At Appsilon we’ve grappled with these challenges for years as we’ve promoted a remote-work-friendly culture since the early days of our company.
 Our data scientists and developers collaborate with each other daily from at least three cities in two different countries, and we frequently work with clients around the globe in faraway time zones.
 We’ve found that RStudio Connect is a tool that can aid all of the parties involved with Data Science in an organization: producers of artifacts, consumers of artifacts, and IT Administrators.
-RStudio Connect empowers employees to consume and distribute information within an organization and reduce a lot of unnecessary labor going into these processes.
+RStudio Connect empowers employees to consume and distribute information within an organization and reduces a lot of unnecessary labor going into these processes.
 Some features of RStudio Connect that we’ll cover in this article include:

 One of the first problems that an organization may encounter in a remote work scenario is onboarding new individuals and teams to the data science ecosystem.
 RStudio Connect shortens the time it takes to get remote teams up and running with sharing and consuming R/Shiny applications.
 One of the main reasons for this is that much of the infrastructure work is completed for you automatically – there’s no need to design and maintain your own internal solutions for problems like user authentication.
 We’ve seen organizations spend vast amounts of developer time endlessly replicating features that are included automatically in RStudio Connect.